ksfallon/Employee-Tracker/README.md

 - Next our error is called, if its not thrown, a console.log will say "Employee added successfully" and then **viewAndManage** is called.
 -**addRole** is very similar to **addEmployee** its just not as complicated, it only has to connection.query department before the prompt section to get department names and ids.

-## 6. Updating an employee's role with node js and MySQL
+## 6. UPDATE an employee's role with node js and MySQL
 - Updating an employee's role is very similar to adding an employee in many ways.
 1. I call the same two connection queries, `SELECT * FROM employee` and `SELECT * FROM ROLE`.
  - For these I used the *forEach* loop to create *roleArr* and *employeeArr* and push each role.id and role.title as a single string, and did the same for with the *employee* first, last names and id.